HYPERNETS/hypernets_processor/docs/sphinx/content/atbd/processing/processing_config.rst

      - Definition
      - Options/example
    * - version
-     - network
-     - mcsteps
-     - max_level
-     - uncertainty_l1a
-     - bad_wavelenth_ranges
-     - verbose
-   * - version number of the processor
+     - version number of the processor
+     -
+   * - network
      - network, i.e.,'l' for land network or 'w' for water network
+     - l/w
+   * - mcsteps
      - number of photons for MC simulation for computation of the uncertainties (if 0, no uncertainties)
+     - 0 no uncertainties, suggested > 100 when uncertainties
+   * - max_level
      - maximum level of processing
+     - default: L2A
+   * - uncertainty_l1a
      - uncertainty computation of the level L1A
+     - default: False
+   * - bad_wavelenth_ranges
      - wavelength ranges for which uncertainties are expected to be high and ignored when triggering flags and anomalies
+     - default: 757.5-767.5, 1350-1390
+   * - verbose
      - printing warnings and errors in terminal
-   * -
-     - l/w
-     - 0 no uncertainties, suggested > 100 when uncertainties
-     - default: L2A
-     - default: False
-     - default: 757.5-767.5, 1350-1390
      - default: False